robertmreedy/TryHackMe-OhSINT/README.md

 ![exiftool_output](Images/exiftool_output.png)

-Under the Copyright results, we see the creator of this image is assocaited with OWoodflint.
+Under the Copyright results, we see the creator of this image is assocaited with _OWoodflint_.
 Let's give this a Google search with quotations around the name:

 ![OWoodflint_google](Images/OWoodflint_google.png)